• Skip to primary navigation

 • 2 cans full fat coconut milk each can should be about 400ml (13 to 15oz)

-• 4 tbsp coconut sugar or any other light coloured sweetener
+• 4 tablespoon coconut sugar or any other light coloured sweetener

 • 300 g raspberries fresh or frozen

-• 2 tbsp palm sugar or sweetener of your preference
+• 2 tablespoon palm sugar or sweetener of your preference

 Instructions